BSA-US/world-of-jackson/CONTRIBUTING.md

 ## Rules for pull requests

+We do all our development on the `dev` branch.

 The `master` branch has the following safety rules applied for pull requests, which _**all contributors must follow**:_

 - Signed commits